-The Baptist, Catholic, Methodist, Presbyterian, Lutheran, Muslim, and Mormon, along with many new-agers and spiritual people, believe EVERYTHING happens for a reason.
-They all believe that God or the Universe or some sort of divine energy/consciousness orchestrates our lives and that nothing happens by chance or accident.
+Baptist, Catholic, Methodist, Presbyterian, Lutheran, Muslim, and Mormon churches, along with many new-agers and spiritual people, believe EVERYTHING happens for a reason.
+They all believe that God or the Universe or some sort of divine energy/consciousness orchestrates our lives and that nothing happens by chance, accident, or luck

 According to people who think like this, everything that happens in our lives is part of a bigger purpose or plan.
 No matter what happens to us, it happens because it was meant to happen.
 In keeping with this way of thinking, the irresponsible, dumb-ass, youthful driver who pulled out to pass a slow-moving truck on a double yellow line and missed hitting Polly and me head-on by a few feet was acting according to some greater purpose or plan.
 If he had hit us, our deaths would have happened for a reason.

-As I think back through my life—my Mom’s suicide at age 54, my Dad’s death from surgery complications at age 49, my sister-in-law’s death from a motorcycle accident, my wife’s favorite uncle’s death at age 51 from a rare heart virus, my wife’s younger cousin’s recent death from Myasthenia gravis—these all-too-soon tragic deaths had no positive effect on those left behind, and their deaths certainly, outside of releasing several of them from pain, had no positive effect on them.
+As I think back through my life, my mom’s suicide at age 54, my dad’s death from surgery complications at age 49, my sister-in-law’s death from a motorcycle accident, my wife’s favorite uncle’s death at age 51 from a rare heart virus, these all-too-soon tragic deaths had no positive effect on those left behind, and their deaths certainly, outside of releasing several of them from pain, had no positive effect on them.
 If these deaths had some greater cosmic purpose, I’d sure love to know what it is.

-When Polly sister was killed in a motorcycle accident in 2005, several family members suggested that if one soul got saved through Kathy’s death then her death would not have been in vain.
-While I still a Christian at the time, I made it clear to everyone standing there that if the choice was between Kathy still being alive and someone getting saved and avoiding hell, I’d choose Kathy living every time.
+When Polly’s sister was killed in a motorcycle accident in 2005, several family members suggested that if one soul got saved through Kathy’s death then her demise would not have been in vain.
+While I still a Christian at the time, I made it clear to everyone standing there that if the choice was between Kathy still being alive and someone getting saved and avoiding Hell, I’d choose Kathy living every time.

-Two years ago, a horrific, violent storm ripped through NW Ohio.
+Years ago, a horrific, violent storm ripped through northwest Ohio.
 People and animals were killed, buildings and trees were destroyed, and millions of people were left without electricity for days, all during a time when temperatures were setting new record highs.
 Again, what is the bigger purpose or plan for these things?
+To increase generator sales?

 War rages across the globe.
-The United States has troops stationed all over the world and is currently waging war in Afghanistan, Iraq, and Syria.
-U.S troops, bombs, and bullets are responsible for tens of thousands of deaths of innocent civilian men, women, and children, along with enemy combatants.
+The United States has troops stationed all over the world and is currently waging war in numerous countries.
+U.S troops, bombs, and bullets are responsible for hundreds of thousands of deaths of innocent civilian men, women, and children, along with enemy combatants.
 Again, what is the bigger purpose or plan for these things?

 It is not enough to say that the Christians God has a perfect plan and we must not question him.
 It is not enough to quote Romans 9:20: